Thought I Was Dead

-"Thought I Was Dead" is a song by American rapper and producer Tyler, the Creator featuring fellow American rapper Schoolboy Q and American singer Santigold, with physical releases of the album additionally featuring American rapper Playboi Carti.
+"Thought I Was Dead" is a song by American rapper and producer Tyler, the Creator featuring fellow American rapper Schoolboy Q and American singer Santigold.
 It was released through Columbia Records as the eleventh track from the former's studio album, Chromakopia, on October 28, 2024.
+Physical releases of the album additionally feature American rapper Playboi Carti.
 The song was produced by Tyler, the Creator himself.

 Composition

 The song has been considered similar in style to the music of Tyler, the Creator's album Cherry Bomb (2015).
 It contains a horn-led beat with a "busy" drum pattern, while Tyler uses a "bassy" delivery.

 Critical reception

 The song received generally positive reviews.
 Elias Andrews of HotNewHipHop wrote of the song, "The chorus is simple and catchy.
 ScHoolboy Q, who also popped up on a stellar Cherry Bomb cut, brings his typical hybrid of menace and energy to the table.
 He's the perfect rapper to get on a beat this bizarre."
 Matt Mitchell of Paste wrote "Tyler and Schoolboy Q go toe-to-toe in a sparring match of dick-swinging verses".
 Fred Garratt-Stanley of NME commented the song has an "infectious hip-hop bite".
 Reviewing Chromakopia for Pitchfork, Heven Haile stated "Tyler is an amazing rapper when he wants to be, even on cartoony beats like 'Balloon' and 'Thought I Was Dead.'"
 Francis Buseko of The Quietus called the song "a powerful declaration of resilience that exudes Tyler's confidence, dismissing doubts and signalling his unapologetic survival."